 Unfortunately, the Gold’s router mode didn’t pan out as well as I had hoped.
 Mostly because it’s a bit too complicated yet lacking in settings commonly found in most home routers.

 On top of that, the Firewalla Gold doesn’t have Multi-Gig ports.
 As a result, it can’t work with a Gig+ or faster Internet connection, nor can it host a fast server.

 That said, if you’re an advanced user who understands the idea of VLAN, IP address, and segmenting your network, etc., the Gold will work out well as a router.

-In all, though, for most home users, the Firewalla Gold works best as an add-on unit, exactly like the Firewalla Blue Plus.
-And in this case, it’s the same, just more powerful.
+In all, though, I find the Firewalla Gold works best as an add-on unit for most home users — it doesn’t have many things a standard router would give you.
+And in this case, it’s exactly like the Firewalla Blue Plus, just more powerful.

 Excellent app, setup process, and feature set